MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/Fiddler.md

 # Capturing Fiddler Traces on Windows IoT Core

+Fiddler is a tool for debugging web traffic.
+It's particularly helpful because you can customize it for specific needs using extensions and add-ons, and the tool provides a lot of useful information specific to web traffic.

 ## Assumptions

 * You have [PuTTY](http://www.putty.org/) on your developer box or an alternative for SSH